souvikmaji/healthcare/README.md

 Point your web browser to http://localhost:5000/

-You can make use of the following users:
+You can make use of the following default users:
 - email `user@example.com` with password `Password1`.